abcxyz/guardian/README.md

 You can get started with using Guardian for terraform actuation by [Creating the Terraform Actuation GitHub Workflows](#creating-terraform-actuation-workflows).

+### Merge Check

+See [rulesets](#rulesets) for more info on enabling the merge check.

+**The Problem:** When multiple Terraform PRs are active, a PR's `terraform plan` can become **stale** if other relevant changes merge first.
+Applying a stale plan risks errors or unexpected infrastructure state.

+**Default Solution (Inefficient for repositories with many entrypoints):
+Require Rebase Before Merge**

+Requiring developers to rebase their PR onto the latest target branch before merging is safe but can have downsides:

+* **High Friction:** Frequent, often unnecessary, rebasing slows developers down.
+* **Wasted Effort:** Rebasing and regenerating plans takes time, even if merged changes were unrelated.
+* **Imprecise:** Treats all code changes equally, regardless of impact on the Terraform plan.

+**Better Solution: The `guardian_merge_check` Workflow**

+This GitHub Action workflow provides a smarter safety net:

+1. **Simulates Merge:** Uses the `merge_group` trigger to create a temporary, prospective merge commit.
+2. **Checks Precisely:** Runs `guardian entrypoints -detect-changes` on this simulated merge state.
+3. **Identifies Real Conflicts:** It specifically checks if:
+  * The Terraform entrypoints modified by the PR...
+  * ...have *also* been modified on the target branch since the PR was created/updated.

+**Why `guardian_merge_check` is Better:**

+* **Reduces Unnecessary Rebases:** Only blocks PRs where *relevant* infrastructure changes have occurred concurrently.
+No need to rebase for unrelated updates.
+* **Saves Time & CI Resources:** Avoids manual rebasing and plan regeneration when there's no actual risk to the plan's validity.
+* **Provides Targeted Warnings:** If it fails, it signals a high probability of a stale plan, indicating a rebase is genuinely needed *before* merging.
+* **Automated Safety:** Acts as an intelligent, automated pre-merge check specifically for IaC risks.

+**In Short:** The `guardian_merge_check` replaces the need for a strict "always rebase" policy with a precise, automated check that focuses only on potential Terraform plan conflicts.
+This improves merge safety *and* developer velocity by avoiding unnecessary work.

 ### IAM Drift Detection

 * Compatible with Google Cloud Platform.